kimoppalfens/kimoppalfens.github.io/_posts/2017-03-25-Setting up an SCCM Labo using Powershell Direct - Part 2.md

 ```

 The last block of code is taken from Bill Stewart's page.
 He wrote a script to grant Permissions to join the domain. ([Link](http://windowsitpro.com/windows-server/powershell-granting-computer-join-permissions))
 We had to adopt it to work for our needs but truth to be told, Kim made those modifications as this was beyond my PowerShell knowledge.
-But the result is that we can grant account the appropriate permissions to an OU.
+But the result is that we can grant an account the appropriate permissions to an OU.

 ## Wrap up ##